perseus784/BvS/README.md

 While we could have done this in our training architecture itself and nothing would have changed, I want to show you that, you can add layers to our model even now, even in prediction stage.
 Flexibility.

 # Inference time:
+> Your training is nothing, If you don't have the will to act - Ra's Al Ghul.
 To run a simple prediction,
 * Edit the image name in [predict.py](https://github.com/perseus784/BvS/blob/master/predict.py).
 * Download the model files and extract in the same folder.